kosmolot-mods/geodesy/README.md

 ### Step 7: Assemble

 Run `/geodesy assemble` to "push" the sticky block structures inside the obsidian frame and generate flying machines at locations that you marked.
+The redstone clock is also generated for your convenience - just connect it.

 ![Assembled farm structure.](https://raw.githubusercontent.com/kosma/geodesy-fabric/master/assets/geode7.png)

 ### Step 8: Wiring

 The rest is up to you!
-Add trigger wiring, collection system, and redstone clock.
+Add trigger wiring and collection system.
 Again, watch ilmango's video for more information.

 ![Finished farm.](https://raw.githubusercontent.com/kosma/geodesy-fabric/master/assets/geode8.png)